truera/trulens/docs/trulens_eval/function_definitions.md

     * Feedback mechanism should differentiate between seeming and actual relevance.
     * Relevant but inconclusive statements should get increasingly high scores as they are more helpful for answering the query.

-    You can read more information about the performance of question statement relevance by viewing its [smoke test results](../qs_relevance_smoke_tests/).
+    You can read more information about the performance of question statement relevance by viewing its [smoke test results](../context_relevance_smoke_tests/).

+## Groundedness

+Groundedness uses OpenAI LLMs or Huggingface NLI to attempt to check if an answer is grounded in its supplied contexts on a scale from 1 to 10.
+The information overlap or entailment between source and response is then measured, choosing the highest score between sources and then averaged and scaled from 0 to 1.

+You can read about the performance of groundedness evaluations by viewing its [smoke test results](../groundedness_smoke_tests/).

 ## Sentiment